A Plan

 Interior United States Supreme Court by Carol M Highsmith is licensed under CC-CC0 1.0

-What does this have to do with our situation?
+How does this relate to our situation?
 This matter also requires a balancing of competing interest.

 On one hand academics and scientists must maintain the trust of public, institutional and financial benefactors that their support is not wasted on frivolous pursuits.

-On the other hand that interest must be balanced against the need to preserve potentially precious evidence.
+On the other there is here the need to preserve potentially precious evidence.

 Against the later Haughwout’s “refutation” has consequences.
-He claims to have proven that virtually no valuable evidence supports Striplings claims.
-This bolsters the idea that excavation holds little promise of yielding meaningful results.
+His alleged disproval of Stripling’s claims bolsters the idea that further excavation at Joshua’s Altar holds little promise of yielding meaningful results.
 Resultantly, excavation is unlikely to proceed.
 Especially this is so given the adverse regional realities.
-This delay, as previously discussed (See Post 16, Troubled Waters, Local Perils), exposes Joshua’s Altar to potential harm that could lead to the loss of historical evidence of incalculable value.
+Furthermore, this delay exposes Joshua’s Altar to potential harm.
+This I have previously discussed in Post 16, Troubled Waters, Local Perils.

-Accordingly I conclude that Haughwout as the one claiming the “refutation / disproval” should show that no genuine dispute exist regarding the issues relevant to his claim.
+Accordingly I conclude that he as the one claiming the “refutation / disproval” should show that no genuine dispute exists regarding the facts relevant to his claim, i.e. that there is no genuine dispute regarding his material facts.

-That would translate into him proving the following: That a reasonable person could not disagree with these statements:
+That translates into him proving the following: That a reasonable person could not disagree with these statements:

 • That the tablet does not contain proto-alphabetic script denoting the words “ARWR”–“cursed” and “YHW”–“Yahweh”, the Hebrew name for God; and